burhanrashid52/WhatTodo/README.md

 ## What's next?

- - Editiable Project,label and Task
+ - Editable Project,label and Task
  - Deletable Project and Label
  - Comment/Description in Task
  - Reminder with notification